lilanka/volgar/README.md

 This project is to get deep understanding of field of AI.
 Currently only supports for C++.
 In development just out of curiosity.
 Use cases are similar to PyTorch DL framework.
 Some modules are in progress.

+This framework is depend on arrayfire tensor library.
+Hard to work with.
+Lot of dependancies.
+We shoould make our own.
+Look [nD](https://github.com/lilanka/nD)

 ## Example
 This is how PyTorch does it
 ```python